 Damn, that was a good idea!
 It worked perfectly.
 We stashed the “dead” role players in the bushes, set up a checkpoint, and captured the supply truck.

 Kevin’s words stuck with me.
 Being a Special Forces soldier requires a very different mentality than being a Ranger but I still had a hard time shaking off old habits.
-In Ranger Battalion everything is usually dress right dress, and done to THE STANDARD.
+In Ranger Battalion everything is usually “dress right DRESS!” and done to THE STANDARD.
 When you attempt to graft this work ethic onto the unconventional warfare mission it simply does not work.
-Yelling at indigenous troops and demanding that they behave like Americans will get you no where.
-Expecting them to perform like American Light Infantry is also ridicules.
+Yelling at indigenous troops and demanding that they behave like Americans will get you nowhere.
+Expecting them to perform like American Light Infantry is also ridiculous.

 The point of this article isn’t to ask which unit is better or make some childish comparison.
-The Ranger Regiment and Special Forces are different, and what I hope to point out is that they have to be different.
-This difference stems from the fact that they have different missions that require different approaches.
+The Rangers and Special Forces are different, and what I hope to point out is that they have to be different.
+This difference stems from the fact that they have different mission sets that require different approaches.

 More to follow on that later…

-Article written by Jack Murphy and originally published in 2012.
+This article written by Jack Murphy and originally published in 2012.
 It has been edited for republication.